DwayneDaLoser/Roblox-Follow-User-Bot/README.md

  -Proxies in proxies.txt

- -The .ROBLOSECURITY of the player you want to mass follow with.
+ -Put the .ROBLOSECURITY of the player you want to mass follow with in the 'cookie' file.
 # Change Logs

 V1 added.
+# Version 1.2
+Added credits
+Stared fixing JSON interpreter/error handling.